-This article gives a best practice approach on how to deploy and install access controllers with the intention to mitigate costs and complexities related to post-install troubleshooting.
+This article gives a best practice approach for installers to deploy access controllers with the intention to mitigate costs and complexities related to post-install troubleshooting.

 Set up Verkada Command